markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 Some notes to get you started:

 - I have used the [SJASMPLUS](https://github.com/z00m128/sjasmplus) assembler, though the source should work with most assemblers.
 The one point of portability problems may be the IFDEF / ENDIF directives, which could be removed, if you only want to support a single platform.
-- By default, the code is assembled to 0xC000 in memory and run from address 0XC006.
+- By default, the code is assembled to address 0xC000 in memory and run from address 0xC006.
 Before executing the code, you need to populate the three channel information areas, the address of which are stored at 0xC000, 0xC002, and 0xC004, respectively.
 See the source-code comments for information on these structures.
 - The driver should be reasonably portable to other Z80-based computers.
-The key areas of difference are likely to be: the address used to reference the sound-card ports; the exit and error-handling routines.
+The key areas of difference are likely to be: the address used to reference the sound-card ports, plus the exit and error-handling routines.
 As the source code supports either a Minstrel 4th or a ZX Spectrum you can easily find the sections of code that you will need to change by searching for IFDEF directives.
-- The tone values used for the supported octave range are read from a separate source file, which is included towards the end of `play.asm`.
-I have provided tone files for a 1.625 MHz clock (e.g., default configuration of the Minstrel 4th) and a 1.77 MHz clock (e.g., as for the ZX Spectrum 128k).
-If you create additional tone-value tables, update the `include` command accordingly.
+- The pitch values used for the supported octave range are read from a separate source file, which is included towards the end of `play.asm`.
+I have provided pitch files for a 1.625 MHz clock (e.g., default configuration of the Minstrel 4th) and a 1.77 MHz clock (e.g., as for the ZX Spectrum 128k).
+If you create additional pitch-value tables, update the `include` command accordingly.
 - When developing the driver, I did lots of early testing using a ZX Spectrum+  128k machine.
 The reason was that I could test the code in an emulator (there is no emulator of a Jupiter Ace/ Minstrel 4th, with an RC2014 sound card).
 The ZX Spectrum has full PLAY support built in to the BASIC.
 However, if you want to use the driver, here, on a ZX Spectrum, just define the variable ZXSPECTRUM -- e.g., change the second line of the Makefile to `AFLAGS = --sym=play.sym --raw=play.bin -DZXSPECTRUM`.